Whistleblower Protection Act in India: Evolution, Laws & Key Issues

 • The Whistle Blowers Protection Bill was introduced in 2011 and became an act in 2014.

-Salient features of the act
+Salient Features of the Whistleblower Protection Act

 • Protecting whistle-blowers: It provides a mechanism for protecting the identity of whistleblowers (people who expose corruption).
 It provides a system to encourage people to disclose information about corruption public servants.